 The Performance Work Statement (PWS) is a Statement of Work (SOW) for Performance-Based Acquisitions that clearly describes the performance objectives and standards that are expected of the contractor.
 When a contract is awarded, the PWS is legally binding upon the contractor and the U.S. Government.
-There is no standard template or outline for a PWS.

 The Federal Acquisition Regulation (FAR 37.602) only requires that agencies, to the maximum extent practicable: